harrylu99/blog/docs/js/VariableObject.md

 }
 ```

-In conslusion,
+In conclusion,

-- The initialization of variable object in a global execution context is a global object.
+- The initialization of a variable object in a global execution context is a global object.

 - Variable object initialization for function context only includes Arguments objects.